 Anna Slesers, a seamstress and devout churchgoer was the first victim to be murdered on the evening of June 14, 1962.
 She lived on her own in a modest brick house apartment at 77 Gainsborough St. in Boston.
 Her son Juris was meant to come by to pick her up for a memorial service.
 When he discovered her body in the bathroom with a cord around her neck tied in a bow, Juris assumed she had committed suicide.

-Homicide Detectives James Mellon and John Driscoll found Slesers in an obscene state; nude and stripped of dignity.
+Homicide detectives James Mellon and John Driscoll found Slesers in an obscene state; nude and stripped of dignity.
 She had been sexually assaulted.
-The apartment looked as though it had been ransacked, with Anna's purse and contents strewn on the floor.
+The apartment looked as though it had been ransacked, with Slesers' purse and contents strewn on the floor.
 Despite what appeared to be a robbery, a gold watch and pieces of jewelry were left behind.
 The police settled on the hypothesis that is was a botched burglary.

 Just under three weeks later on June 28, 1962, 85-year-old Mary Mullen was also found murdered in her home.
-Two days later the body of 68-year-old Nina Nichols was also discovered in the Brighton area of Boston.
+Two days later, the body of 68-year-old Nina Nichols was also discovered in the Brighton area of Boston.
 Again, it appeared to be a burglary despite valuable silver that appeared untouched.
 The ransacking didn't seem to make sense to detectives.

 Nichols was also found in a state of undress, her legs wide open and her stocking tops tied in a bow.
-Was this the trademark of the same killer?

 Police profiling had already decided that in all probability they were looking for a psychopath, whose hatred of older women, may actually be linked to his own relationship with his mother.

-Less than 24 hours later the body of Jane Sullivan was found not far from the previous victim at 435 Columbia Rd in Dorchester.
+Less than 24 hours later, the body of Jane Sullivan was found not far from the previous victim at 435 Columbia Rd in Dorchester.
 The 65-year-old nurse had been murdered a week before and was found dead in the bathroom.
 She had been strangled by her own nylons.

 Terror spread throughout Boston as the city feared another attack, but it was three months before the Strangler struck again.
 This time the victim was young.

-Although Sophie did not fit the same profile as the other victims, the police were sure it was the work of the same killer.
+Although Clark did not fit the same profile as the other victims, the police were sure it was the work of the same killer.
 Furthermore, this time they had a lead regarding the killer's possible identification.
 A female neighbor informed the police that a man had knocked on her door, insisting that he had been sent to paint her apartment.
 He finally left after she told him that her husband was sleeping in the next room.